damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # alx-high_level_programming
 * tests/ - All your files, classes and methods must be unit tested and be PEP 8 validated
 * models/base.py, models/__init__.py - Write the first class `Base`
+* models/rectangle.py - Update the class `Rectangle` by adding validation of all setter methods and instantiation (`id` excluded)
+* models/rectangle.py - Update the class `Rectangle` by adding the public method `def area(self):` that returns the area value of the `Rectangle` instance

 ## tests/ ##